LoryPack/lorypack.github.io/_posts/2025-01-07-UQ-assessor.md

 ## Reward models

 Reward models can be considered as somehow related to uncertainty quantification: they are typically trained (for instance from human feedback) to evaluate a completion in terms of a validity specification.
 However, this validity specification usually includes absence of toxic content or alignment with user intentions, rather than correctness of an answer, even if the latter could plausibly be used.
 Then, they are used as the reward function to finetune LLMs via RL.
-However, they can also be independently used to evaluate completions produced by a model; some works also show that they can be used to evaluate partial completions, thus stopping generation and then restarting it if a generation is likely to be unsuccessfull wrt the final specification <d-cite key="nath2024goal"></d-cite>.
-However they are generally not specific to a single LLM→it mostly relies on generisc features of the output that can be used to understand agreement with the considered validity specification.
-In contrast, assessors and uncertainty quantification approaches are
+However, they can also be independently used to evaluate completions produced by a model; some works also show that they can be used to evaluate partial completions, thus stopping generation and then restarting it if a generation is likely to be unsuccessful wrt the final specification <d-cite key="nath2024goal"></d-cite>.

+However, in contrast to intrinsic uncertainty quantification and assessors, reward models are generally not specific to a single LLM.
+As such, they rely on generic features of the output that can be used to understand agreement with the considered validity specification.
+In contrast, assessors and uncertainty quantification approaches are trained considering a specific model or a set of models and explicitly or implicitly rely on their features.

 ## How humans interpret LLM uncertainty